wvandertoorn/ADAPT/README.md

 ### trim

-In mode `trim`, the output directory contains modified copies of the input fast5 files in which the adapter signal is trimmed off.
-In this case, the output directory can be directly used as the input path of the basecaller.
-For multi fast5 files, reads for which no adapter was detected are removed.
-For single fast5 files, no file is created.
+In the `trim` mode, the output directory will contain modified copies of the input fast5 files.
+The raw signal data set and duration attribute are modified to trim off the adapter signal, the rest of the datasets and attributes are left unchanged.
+Reads for which no adapter was detected are removed from the output multi fast5 files, and no file is created in the case of no detected adapter in single fast5 files.
+Please use the `detected_adapter_boundaries_[FILENAME].csv` file to identify such reads.

+After running the `trim` mode, the `save_path` directory can be directly used as the input path of the basecaller.

 ### extract

 In mode `extract`, semicolon-separated `extracted_adapter_[FILENAME].csv` files are created in the output directory.

-This file contains the extracted adapter signal per read in integer16 format, as well as the relevant signal parameters to transform the extracted signal to pA using `raw_pA = np.array(parange / digitisation * (raw_int + offset), dtype=np.float32)`.
+This file contains the extracted adapter signal per read in integer16 format, as well as the relevant signal parameters to transform this signal to pico ampere.
+The formula for signal conversion from integer16 to pico ampere format is: `raw_pA = np.array(range / digitisation * (raw_int + offset), dtype=np.float32)`.

-The file contains the following columns:
+The `extracted_adapter_[FILENAME].csv` file contains the following columns:

 * `rel_filepath`:  the relative filepath of the fast5 file with respect to `input_path`.
 * `read_id`: the read IDs of the entries in the fast5 file.